 Look at the “sky” closely if you don’t believe that this was all inside the store!
 I typically don’t have an interest in candles but walking around I almost felt like I was in a small town’s plaza.

 I ended up not buying a single candle while on the other hand my mother had a field day.
+After spending time in other countries and a candle shop it’s time to see Colonial Williamsburg!

 There are actually two parts to the historic downtown, one that has been preserved to look as if Williamsburg never entered the Industrial Revolution, while the other side flaunts modernity.